dangola02/Django_assignment/README.md

 # Django_assignment
-# ToDo application

-A ToDo application with the ability to log in and register a user, create and manage tasks.
+It is application to add, update and delete tasks.

 ## Installation

-To get started with the application you need to complete following steps:

 - Install dependencies: